genACADO/genACADOVersion3/GenACADOV3/Readme.txt

 Navigate to the genACADO directory and  run:

 cd interfaces/matlab/;
 You are now ready to compile the genACADO interface.
-This compilation will take several minutes but needs to be done only once.
-Run ìmakeî in your command window:
+This compilation will take several minutes but needs to be done only

+once.
+Run ‚Äúmake‚Äù in your command window:

 make clean all;

-see interfaces/matlab/example
+see example